Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Introduction

-We adopt MRL in this work.
-MRL is inspired by the Richardson-Lucy deconvolution algorithm first developed for Image Analysis applications \cite{Richardson1972Bayesian-BasedRestoration,Lucy1974AnDistributions}.
-A real-world image is often the true image convolved with the imaging system's point spread function (PSF).
-RL algorithm enables an iterative reconstruction of the underlying image given the observed image and the PSF.
-This technique has been first brought into the cosmological context in \cite{Baugh1993TheFunction,Baugh1994TheSpectrum}.
-It was then used to reconstruct the primordial power spectrum from WMAP data in \cite{Shafieloo2004MRL} and the algorithm evolved further through \cite{Hamann2010FeaturesAnalysis,Hazra2013wmapMRL,Hazra2014PlanckMRL,Chandra2021PrimordialSpectrum}.
-Instead of the PSFs which blur images, we have the CMB transfer functions that evolve and project the primordial perturbations.
-The adapted algorithm, dubbed MRL, solves the inverse problem of reconstructing the primordial power spectrum $P(k)$ from the observed CMB $C_\ell$s given the transfer functions.
-After a suitable regularisation which reduces the noise fitting, we obtain a form of primordial power spectrum which may contain hints of features.
+The original authors of MRL drew inspiration from an analogous task in image analysis: image deblurring, or deconvolution.
+An observed image can be described by the convolution of the original signal with an imaging system's point spread function (PSF), or the imaging system's response to a point source.
+The Richardson-Lucy algorithm \cite{Richardson1972Bayesian-BasedRestoration,Lucy1974AnDistributions} is an iterative algorithm which enables reconstruction of the underlying image given the observed image and the PSF.
+This technique has been used extensively in astronomical imaging and was first brought into the cosmological context in \cite{Baugh1993TheFunction,Baugh1994TheSpectrum} and to CMB analysis in \cite{Shafieloo2004MRL}.
+Analogously to image analysis, where the instrumental PSF acts to blur the image of an object, in cosmology, the CMB transfer functions act to evolve and project the primordial perturbations.
+The adapted algorithm, dubbed MRL, solves the inverse problem of reconstructing the primordial power spectrum $P_\zeta (k)$ from the observed CMB angular power spectrum $C_\ell$ given the transfer functions.
+After a suitable smoothing process which reduces the noise fitting, we are able to obtain a form of PPS which may contain hints of features \cite{Hamann2010FeaturesAnalysis,Hazra2013wmapMRL,Hazra2014PlanckMRL,Chandra2021PrimordialSpectrum}.

-In this work, we reconstruct the form of the primordial power spectrum using the CMB temperature and polarisation data from Planck using the MRL algorithm, extending our previous analyses on WMAP \cite{Hazra2013wmapMRL} and Planck temperature data \cite{Hazra2014PlanckMRL}.
-We first develop the necessary formalism to incorporate the TT, TE and EE datasets together for MRL.
-As the polarisation spectra of CMB tend to have lower signal-to-noise than the temperature counterparts, it is easier for MRL to amplify noises and/or cosmic variances during its iteration process compared to previous temperature-only analyses.
-To tackle this problem, we introduce a new regularisation term in the MRL iteration which simulates the diffusion equation; a feature will diffuse away unless it is strongly favoured by the data.

-This paper is organised as follows.
-Sec. \ref{sec:methodology} outlines the reconstruction algorithm used in this work.
-We formulate how we incorporate polarisation data and regularise the results.
-The method is applied to a two-dimensional image for demonstration purposes.
-Sec. \ref{sec:results} contain the main results of this work.
-We find a form of regularised primordial power spectrum which gives a better fit to each of TT, TE and EE data and test its statistical significance.
-Sec. \ref{sec:conclusion} summarises the main conclusions of this work.